Skip to main content

 • Innovative methods for collection, storage, and interpretation of working-life exposome data, including its economic and societal impact for scientists, policy makers and occupational health practitioners.

-Within EPHOR we develop methods and tools to characterise the working-life exposome.
-We achieve this by 1) large-scale pooling of existing data to investigate associations between multiple exposures and disease outcomes and 2) collection of new internal and external exposome data in two case studies.
+Within EPHOR we combined two approaches 1) large-scale combination of existing data to investigate associations between multiple exposures and disease outcomes and 2) collection of new internal and external exposome data in two case studies.

-In addition, new data collection is ongoing for two case studies which investigate the effects of respiratory health in the general population and general health in night shift workers.
+Data collection has been completed for two case studies which investigate the effects of respiratory health in the general working population (147 subjects in a study on acute effects, 8600 subjects in a study on chronic effects) and general health in night shift workers (~900 subjects).
 For the collection of external exposome data, a wearable sensor system including environmental sensors, activity and heart rate monitor, was developed.
-Also, samplers for (s)VOCs (wearable) and microbial diversity in dust (stationary) and a questionnaire app were developed or adapted.
-These were combined in an external exposome protocol that is being applied in the case studies.
-A stakeholder consultation on acceptability, advantages, and challenges of applying sensors among occupational health practitioners and a feasibility study has guided this development.
+Also, samplers for (s)VOCs and microbial diversity in dust and an ecological momentary assessment app were developed.
 For collection of the internal exposome, harmonised protocols were prepared including pre-processing and storage of blood, saliva, exhaled breath, exhaled breath aerosols and exhaled breath condensate.
-Due to the evolving COVID-19 situation, there has been a shift in focus towards self-sampling methods as an alternative to traditional sampling methods.
-Methods for the analyses of exposome markers were adapted.
-For the latter, a pilot study is ongoing.
+A pilot study has guided method development for the analyses of exposome markers in self-collected matrices.
 With respect to storage and interpretation of exposome data in the case studies, an existing data platform (YODA) has been customized for the EPHOR project.

-The results of EPHOR are being communicated through the following websites: www.ephor-project.eu; www.we-expose.eu; www.humanexposome.eu and through https://www.linkedin.com/company/ephor-project-eu/.
+The results of EPHOR are being communicated through: www.ephor-project.eu; www.we-expose.eu; www.humanexposome.eu and through https://www.linkedin.com/company/ephor-project-eu/.

 Approach EPHOR project